airus-maqbool/Nexium_AirusMaqbool_GrandProject/README.md

 ## 🚀 Features

-- 🔐 Email login via magic link (using Resend)
+- 🔐 Email login via magic link (using supabase and resend for email smtp)
 - 📄 Upload a resume in PDF format
 - 📝 Paste a job description
 - 💡 AI analyzes and suggests improvements